Glucose Monitoring Systems (CGM) Available in Ireland

 Minimed (formerly Medtronic provides:

-Simplera.
-However, there have been supply issues with accessing this CGM since its release making availability slightly limited.
+Simplera Sync.
+However, there seems to be supply issues with accessing this CGM since its release making availability slightly limited.

 NEW 2026: Roche provides: